 If you want mainstream ideas, you can get that for free on the internet…or for a few dollars for any one newspaper.
 But our subscribers don’t pay us to find out what everyone else thinks.
 Our customers pay us because they value the ‘fat tail’ opinion, the research and the recommendations.

 Our editors and researchers work hard to find ideas with the potential to make much more than the average returns made by mainstream investors.

 That’s also why our financial advertising and editorial can seem so daring or ‘in your face’ to many people.
 It offers readers a chance to do something that most people know is unlikely.
 We know that most investors will continue to make market-average returns on their money.
 And we also know that only a few will do better — by taking a bet on a ‘fat tail’ event.

 How can I unsubscribe from marketing material?

-At the bottom of every email we send out is an ‘unsubscribe’ button.
-To unsubscribe from any particular mailing list, click this ‘unsubscribe’ button and follow the prompts.
+At the bottom of every email we send is an ‘unsubscribe’ button.
+To unsubscribe from any particular mailing list, click the ‘unsubscribe’ button and follow the prompts.

 If you are having an issue unsubscribing, please contact our customer care team, and they will assist you.

 How does Fat Tail Investment Research use/protect my customer data?